Weekday Gospel Reflection

 27 John answered, "A man can receive nothing, unless it has been given him from heaven.
 28 You yourselves testify that I said, 'I am not the Christ,' but, 'I have been sent before him.'
 29 He who has the bride is the bridegroom; but the friend of the bridegroom, who stands and hears him, rejoices greatly because of the bridegroom's voice.
 This, my joy, therefore is made full.
 30 He must increase, but I must decrease."

 In these passages, the evangelist mentioned that Jesus himself baptized people at the same time John exercised his ministry.
-The competition between two raised some questions about purification.
+The competition between the two raised some questions about purification.
 In other words, which baptism prepared the believer for the Kingdom?
 Put another way, which baptizer truly reflected the message of God?
 After all, the authentic prophet would have the authentic baptism.
 Underneath that controversy lay a problem that prompted the discussion; Jesus' ministry eclipsed John's.

 John answered both the question and the problem.
 He was not the Christ, Jesus was.
 So, the message and baptism of Jesus were more He prepared the way for the Anointed, his message and his baptism.
 The followers of John should not be concerned or angry over the decline of his ministry, but rejoice like the best man at a wedding.
 John must decrease, while Jesus must increase.